Saturday, August 17, 2024

 Skid Solo

 Skid must win the Canadian Grand Prix to have any chance of winning the title of World Motor-Racing Champion.
-The crowd is behind him, the car is in good shape, and as the race begins Skid gets off to a solid start in fifth place.
+The crowd is behind him, the car is in good shape, and as the race begins, Skid gets off to a solid start in fifth place.

-Smith and Von Vargen are the early front runners and after the first quarter of the race Skid begins to make his move, sliding by Jean Corbonne and moving into fourth place.
+Smith and Von Vargen are the early front runners, and after the first quarter of the race, Skid begins to make his move, sliding by Jean Corbonne and moving into fourth place.

 The drama comes shortly after as the rain begins to fall.
 It's heavy, and soon the track is awash with water and crashed cars.
-Most of the other cars come in for rain tyres, but Skid stays out on the track alone and he is soon building himself a lead.
+Most of the other cars come in for rain tyres, but Skid stays out on the track alone, and he is soon building himself a lead.

 With the return of the other drivers, the race is on, and Skid is pleased when Sandy finally shows him the board where he sits with a twenty-five-second lead and ten laps remaining.
 The final ten laps see some close racing, but Skid clings onto his rapidly dwindling lead, eventually crossing the line to snatch the race by a mere half-a-car length.

 Congratulations are offered in the pits, and several drivers commend Skid for a fine drive without the aid of rain tyres.
-Skid then reveals that he was actually driving on rain tyres from the start having earlier checked the weather forecast.
-The strip ends with a final look at the driver's table, where Skid now sits just two points behind the leaders and the season rapidly coming to a close.
+Skid then reveals that he was actually driving on rain tyres from the start, having earlier checked the weather forecast.
+The strip ends with a final look at the driver's table, where Skid now sits just two points behind the leaders, and the season rapidly coming to a close.

 It seems Skid is the only one who checks the weather forecast before a race.
 This isn't the first time this has happened, and surely one of the other drivers learnt their lesson from the last time.
 Skid is a great driver, and in the world of Tiger comics, he is also the smartest.
 That makes him hard to beat, and it's surprising he hasn't led the driver's table all season.
 This story worked well to get Skid into a position to challenge the championship, and the tension is ratcheted up at just the right moment.
-Most of the season has drifted by, but finally, we have something to play for and Skid is peaking at just the right moment.
+Most of the season has drifted by, but finally, we have something to play for, and Skid is peaking at just the right moment.
 Although I was disappointed with aspects of the story, and obviously the angle where Skid was the only one to check the weather, overall I was very happy with what was achieved and the race itself.
 The racing in the wet looked great, and we had one very memorable panel of two cars crashing out of the race.
-I would have enjoyed it even more if I hadn't watched the 2024 Belgium Grand Prix a couple of weeks ago, and reading this all I could do was think about the difference between Formula One racing in 1975 and 2024.
-I laughed at Martin and Tiny's coffee cup holders earlier on the strip, but the difference between F1 then and now is even greater, and almost an entirely different sport.
+I would have enjoyed it even more if I hadn't watched the 2024 Belgium Grand Prix a couple of weeks ago, and reading this, all I could do was think about the difference between Formula One racing in 1975 and 2024.
+I laughed at Martin and Tiny's coffee cupholders earlier on the strip, but the difference between F1 then and now is even greater and almost an entirely different sport.
 I'm not sure how Skid would go nowadays driving as part of a team, but I have no doubt that Sandy would have loved to be in his ear the entire race with instructions and advice.

 Rating:7/10